gh-unit/gh-unit/README.md

 	- GHUnit header files
 	- GHUnit test main
 - Under 'Other Linker Flags' in the `Test` target, add `-ObjC` and `-all_load`  (`-all_load` may be necessary for running on 3.0 device)
-- By default, the Tests-Info.plist file includes `MainWindow` for `Main nib file base name`.
-You should clear this field.
-- (Optional) Install Makefile (see instructions below)

 Now you can create a test (either by subclassing `SenTestCase` or `GHTestCase`), adding it to your test target.